SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    What error do you get?

 Switches in Swift support any kind of data, not just integers.
-Write a switch case for every possible value or use ``default`` to specify what happens if none of the cases match.
+You must write a switch case for every possible value or use ``default`` to specify what happens if none of the cases match.
 Execution does not "fall through" from one case statement to the next unless you use ``fallthough`` to opt in to that behavior.